 Internal walls

 Repair category 1

 Notes Internal walls were generally found to be in fair order, however some plaster repair or filling may be required as part of normal redecoration.

 Floors including sub-floors

-Repair category 1
+Repair category 2

 Notes Flooring throughout is generally level and firm to the tread.
 No obvious defects were noted.
+Localised damage was noted to the kitchen floor finishes under the units.